What is Safeguarding?

 All Mary MacKillop Today implementing partner representatives involved in the delivery of Mary MacKillop Today activities (including but not limited to the governing body, staff, volunteers and visitors) are included in the scope of this policy.
 Compliance with this policy and related recruitment and reporting requirements are included in all Partnership Agreements with implementing partners.
 A copy of this policy is provided to all partners prior to signing the Agreement.

 All implementing partners are required to have an equivalent Safeguarding policy, Code of Conduct and reporting procedures that meet the standards outlined within the Mary MacKillop Today policy and that are consistent with the ACFID Code of Conduct, DFAT’s Child Protection and PSEAH Policies & Minimum Standards, and the Catholic Professional Standards.
 Partners may choose to have a Child Safeguarding Policy and a PSEAH Policy or combine the two policies into a Safeguarding Policy.
+The CEO or equivalent must appoint at least one focal point.
+If this focal point is in a senior management role, the CEO must appoint a second focal point.
+Focal points report to the implementing partner’s CEO or Director.

 Partners’ Safeguarding policies and procedures are appraised through the Organisational Capacity Assessment.
 Where a partner does not have equivalent policies and procedures in place, Mary MacKillop Today will work with the Partner to develop and operationalise their own documents that meet the above standards.
 All partner representatives working directly on the Mary MacKillop Today funded activity are required to read, sign and uphold the policy and the organisation must comply with these standards until an equivalent Partner policy can be developed.